 The Council focuses its work on products that meet specific criteria.
 Work is conducted via subcommittees comprised of Steering Committee Members, Partners and other stakeholders.
-The Council is currently focusing on two main products: 1) Electronics and 2) Pharmaceuticals; with the possibility of exploring alkaline batteries and household hazardous waste.
+The Council is exploring areas such as pharmaceuticals/sharps, paint, carpet, plastic bags, solar panels, and more.

 - The cost to local governments for the handling and disposal of the products;

 - The quantity of the products entering the waste stream;

 - The toxicity of the product throughout the lifecycle of the product;